AwalaApp/network-website/service-providers.md

 If you're building a new service and are not constrained to traditional Internet technologies, you may want to build a native Relaynet service instead to unlock additional benefits.
 Say you want to build a decentralized service like email, but unlike email you'd want it to be spam- and phishing-free, use end-to-end encryption and need zero servers -- That'd be fairly easy with Relaynet!

 Relaynet will support desktop, Android, CLI and server-side apps from day one, thanks to the [Node.js](https://docs.relaycorp.tech/relaynet-core-js/) and [JVM](https://github.com/relaycorp/relaynet-jvm) libraries.
-Those libraries will undergo a security audit once we're done building the foundation of the network, so we expect them to be ready for beta testing by Q4 2020.
+Those libraries will undergo a security audit once we're done building the foundation of the network, so we expect them to be ready for beta testing by January 2021.
 Stay tuned!

 ## We want to hear from you